OfficeDev/office-js-docs-pr/docs/develop/platform-specific-requirement-sets.md

 If your add-in is in AppSource or the Office store, be sure to notify customers about any platform-specific behavior.

-**Details + support** > **Products supported** on your add-in's AppSource page should automatically show the appropriate supported platforms based on what requirements you declared in the manifest.
+**Details + support** > **Products supported** on your add-in's AppSource page should automatically show the appropriate supported platforms based on the requirements you declared in the manifest.

 However, if your add-in is supported cross-platform but you also implemented platform-specific behaviors, you should point out those feature differences in the **Overview** section on your add-in's AppSource page.